star1327p/latex-test-template/README.md

-## LaTeX Templates for RStudio, Jupyter, and Linux Terminal
+## LaTeX Templates for RStudio, Jupyter Notebook, and Linux Terminal

-We created a few templates to demonstrate how to write LaTeX directly within RStudio, Jupyter, or Linux terminal.
+We created a few templates to demonstrate how to write LaTeX directly within RStudio, Jupyter Notebook, or Linux terminal.
 Some computing servers have these tools, but do not allow [Overleaf](https://www.overleaf.com/) (online LaTeX editor) or other LaTeX IDE installations.

 Resource Links: